davidchesnut/sp-general-docs/docs/sharepoint-2013-design-manager-snippets.md

 1. Browse to your publishing site.

 2. In the upper-right corner of the page, choose the Settings gear, and then choose **Design Manager**.

-3. In Design Manager, in the left navigation pane, choose  **Edit Master Pages** or **Edit Page Layouts**, depending on what type of file you're editing.
+3. In Design Manager, in the left navigation pane, choose **Edit Master Pages**or**Edit Page Layouts**, depending on what type of file you're editing.

 4. Select the name of the master page or page layout that you want to add snippets to.

-5. To open the Snippet Gallery, choose  **Snippets** in the upper-right corner of the server-side preview.
+5. To open the Snippet Gallery, choose **Snippets**in the upper-right corner of the server-side preview.

-6. On the ribbon, on the  **Design** tab, choose the snippet that you want to add to your page.
+6. On the ribbon, on the **Design**tab, choose the snippet that you want to add to your page.

     When you select a snippet, the Snippet Gallery refreshes so that the page shows you a preview of that snippet, the properties available for that snippet, and the HTML code snippet that you can copy into your HTML master page or page layout.

 7. On the right side of the Snippet Gallery, under **About this Component**, click or select section headers to expand or collapse groups of properties, and then configure any custom settings that you want.

     The properties that are most important for the core purpose of the snippet appear in the top section named Important.
 These are the key properties that you have to understand when using a snippet.

-    > [!Note]
+    > [!NOTE]
 > If the property grid has a header that ends with AjaxDelta, you should ignore those properties because they apply to the controls related to the Minimal Download Strategy, which is disabled for master pages and page layouts created through Design Manager.
 8. After you configure any properties, choose **Update**.
 This updates both the preview and the HTML snippet on the left side of the page, so that the markup reflects your custom settings.
-You can always choose  **Reset** to return all properties to their default settings.
+You can always choose **Reset**to return all properties to their default settings.

 9. On the left side of the Snippet Gallery, under **HTML Snippet**, choose **Copy to Clipboard**.

 10. In your HTML editor, open the mapped network drive on your computer, and then open the HTML file for the master page or page layout that you're adding the snippet to.